lfedgeai/AegisEdgeAI/docs/federated-jwt.md

 The goal is to standardize the claims and the format of the claims through IANA so that they can be used in any JSON-based token (OIDC ID Token, OAuth Access Token) or SAML assertions or other formats.
 If there are any similar Oauth AMR claims (e.g. "geo"), they should be deprecated and replaced with this standard.

 ## JSON Schema for Unified Identity Claims

+> **Note:** This schema is used by all three authorization models (Models 1, 2, and 3) described above.
+The claims can be embedded in JWT payloads (Models 1 and 2), nested JWTs (Model 2), or certificate extensions (Model 3).

 Based on [draft-richardson-rats-geographic-results](https://datatracker.ietf.org/doc/draft-richardson-rats-geographic-results/), the following JSON Schema represents unified identity claims including geographic location, workload identity, TPM attestation, and data center infrastructure: